GunnarFarneback/LongestPaths.jl/README.md

 * Add search methods for finding long paths that don't involve solving optimization problems.
-These are already developed but need to be upgraded to Julia 1.0, integrated with LightGraphs, and polished.
+These are already developed but need to be upgraded to Julia 1.0, integrated with Graphs.jl, and polished.

 * General polishing of the code.